Want to work remotely all the time? Consider these nine things first

 2. Do you feel confident working remotely?
 Self-confidence is important if you are to excel at any way of working, of course, but it’s especially crucial if you are working remotely.
-As Roddy Adair – Director at Hays UK – has recently written about, there are a lot of aspects of remote work for which self-confidence is vital.
+As Roddy Adair – director at Hays UK – has recently written about, there are a lot of aspects of remote work for which self-confidence is vital.
 These include such things as getting accustomed to new technological tools, presenting your work via virtual meetings, and setting a daily schedule that allows you to work productively without sacrificing your wellbeing.
 You’ll also need to be a confident and skilled enough communicator to be able to build strong relationships with colleagues despite not physically being in the office with them.
 Bear in mind too, that if you’re working remotely then you probably won’t be receiving the same affirmations and boosts to your confidence from your colleagues or your boss that you would do ordinarily – for example, a spoken ‘well done’ in passing, or a quick but supportive comment about a particularly difficult task.

 3. Where will you base yourself?
 This is an important question, not just for ensuring you set up a space that meets your practical needs, but also for devising a strategy for exactly how you will work remotely.
 Will you, for instance, have a specific room or area in your house that you will dedicate to work?
 Will you sometimes work from a cafe?
 Are you able to create a quiet zone that you can use for important calls or presentations?
 Your answers to these questions will help you to envisage precisely what it would be like to work remotely, and whether it will enable you to give your best performance and productivity, at the same time as caring for your wellbeing and achieving your career goals.

 4. How will you remain visible and connected?
 How will you ensure you are visible, and your contributions acknowledged, by key figures at your company so that your career progression isn’t negatively impacted?
 There are a number of steps that you can take to maximise your visibility as a remote worker, for example keeping in contact with all members of your team – whether that’s your manager or colleague, take time to video call others (rather than communication like emails and instant messages) to discuss any work-related queries, or just to have a quick catch up after the weekend.
-As discussed in another recent blog, it’s also good to keep stakeholders in the loop with progress on projects, and that when it comes to improving your visibility with your boss, don’t be afraid of a little self-promotion – you must get comfortable speaking out about your successes and achievements.
+As discussed in another recent blog, it’s also good to keep stakeholders in the loop with progress on projects, and when it comes to improving your visibility with your boss, don’t be afraid of a little self-promotion – you must get comfortable speaking out about your successes and achievements.

 It’s also a good idea to join physical meetings occasionally, where possible.
-Attending events such as Christmas parties or team lunches are a great way to remain present and fully part of the team.
+Attending events such as Christmas parties or team lunches is a great way to remain present and fully part of the team.
 Finally, consider how you will develop your professional brand if you only ever work remotely.
 Again, being proactive about making connections will help, as will strategies such as cultivating an enthusiastic and engaged tone of voice in your communications with co-workers and clients alike.

 5. What will you do to ensure you don’t overwork yourself?
 There has been evidence of working hours increasing around the world since the onset of the coronavirus crisis.
 This perhaps shouldn’t be so surprising.
 After all, when your manager has much less visibility, as a remote worker, you may feel a particular need to be seen as being productive and prove your value, which might drive you to overwork.
 And given the fact you’re working where you live, you now have 24/7 access to your work computer, therefore may feel the need to be ‘always on’, or always contactable.